BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 ## Afterword.
 Still mediocre code &nbsp;&mdash;&nbsp; Why<samp>⁉️</samp>

-Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup>, **Motivated smart teams may not achieve high quality even in favorable conditions with sufficient resources and granted freedoms.**
+Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup>,

+### motivated smart teams may not achieve high quality even in favorable conditions with sufficient resources and granted freedoms.

 Besides "classical" over-creativity and procrastination, the trivial reasons could be: